EDUCATION

 More Resources

-Knowing how to protect your information from fraud, scams, and identity theft as well as recognize the warning signs that your identity has been stolen is essential.
-Continue to read on for tips on both prevention and resolution in regards to these subjects.
-For more information on types of scams and fraud or how to recognize identity theft, visit the following websites:
+Knowing how to protect your information from fraud, scams, and identity theft and to recognize the warning signs that your identity has been stolen is essential.
+For more information, visit the following websites:

 PREVENTION

-Prevention is identifying how you can protect yourself and personal information from getting into a fraudulent financial situation.
-There are many things you can do as a consumer to reduce the risk of becoming a victim.
+There are many things you can do as a consumer to reduce the risk of becoming a victim of fraud.

 Personal Information